Heinzaybo/Group6-/Use cases/usecase29.md

 ### Trigger

-A forecaster request to view the country populations of the world. forecaster want to see the population of a country and also want to access the information of population easily.
+A forecaster request to view the country populations of the world.
+ Forecaster want to see the population of a country and also want to access the information of population easily.

 ## MAIN SUCCESS SCENARIO